Securing non-dilutive funding for your startup means you don’t have to hand over control in exchange for cash. Here’s what you need to know.

 See also: 8 Best Accounting Tools for Startups

 Auditors will use generally accepted accounting principles (GAAP) as the benchmark to evaluate and compare your company’s finances (the same goes for investors, board members, and bankers).
-If you aren’t following GAAP standards, the audit process will require additional time to restate the financials in order to evaluate your business finances against a common set of standards .
+If you aren’t following GAAP standards, the audit process will require additional time to restate the financials in order to evaluate your business finances against a common set of standard .

 At a minimum, startups should use the accrual-basis accounting method to establish a baseline of GAAP compliance.
 Many of the GAAP standards are based on accrual accounting best practices, so this is an excellent first step for startups.
 Another important area to apply GAAP is revenue recognition, which is very industry-specific and can be challenging to properly account for.
 It is strongly encouraged that startups engage an experienced accountant to ensure this is done properly.